MACIEK1JAREMA/Gravitational-Lensing-python/README.md

 #### Figure 2
 Figure 2 was produced by running the file named: 'galaxy cluster generation and lensing .py'.
 This image is produced in a single run of the code.

+Note that most of the code for this is modularised.

+The generation of galaxies occurs through a module I have written (in Project_completed.modules) called 'draw_pxiels', with a fucntion called: 'gal_image'.
+The lensing occurs through a function I have written in file named 'lensing_function' in 'Project_completed.modules' with function called 'lens'.

 #### Figure 3
+Produced by running file named: 'Jpg image lensing' from 'Project_completed\codes for tasks from sheet\advanced', produced in a single run of the code.
+Again, the lensing is completed by the modularised fucntion (lens)

+The image is supplied in the 'Project_completed' file, and holds no copyright, it is my own image of Messier 65.

+A simulation of the lensing object being moved onto the jpg image has also been produced and can be found in the same file, named 'jpg movie'.

+#### Figure 4
+Produced by running file named: 'ellipticity' from 'Project_completed\additional codes', produced in a single run of the code.
+The lines linking inset plots to their original positions have been input in image post processing.
+It is possible to add them in code, but it was omitted.
+Again, the lensing is completed by the modularised fucntion (lens) and plotting a spherical source is done by a function 'draw_sphere' from file 'pix_draw' imported from 'Project_completed.modules.draw_pxiels'.

+#### Figure 5
+NOT YET DONE, NEED TOCHECK MAGNIFICATION RESULTS

 ## Choice of parameters